Who we are

 WBBC is committed to ensuring the best standard of coaching for every child.
 Each team has, at least, one Level One Qualified coach.
 A number of our coaches have gone on to gain further accreditation (Level 2 and Level 3 – UEFA B).

 WBBC is committed to ensuring the safety of every youngster while in our care.
-Our Child Welfare Officer is Tony Jones.
+Our Child Welfare Officer is Nigel Grayson.
 Every club official, manager and coach is either fully CRB (Criminal Records Bureau) checked, or, if they have recently joined the club, they are in the process of being CRB checked.
 Each CRB is kept up-to-date.
 Our Child Protection Policy is available here.

 We are committed to the highest standards of player health and fitness.
 The Club are proud to have linked up with The Physio Room, based in Whitley Bay.
 Michael Harding is a Chartered Physiotherapist and along with Helen Mills delivers a wide range or Physio treatments.

 WBBC is affiliated to the Northumberland Football Association (Affiliation number: kye00415).

 WBBC is a registered charity (Whitley Bay Young People’s Centre – 522162).

 For a number of years WBBC has used the facilities of Valley Gardens Middle School.
 In the last 12 months we have massively strengthened this partnership.
 This has been realised with the construction of the new third generation pitch on the school’s playing field.
 The new facility has brought winter training to the next level and each team has the opportunity to use the pitch for training.